 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where carlhintzeite typically forms.
+Look in granite pegmatites country, the host setting where carlhintzeite typically forms.
 If you start seeing hagendorfite, triplite, amblygonite in float, you are in the right ground.
 Field specimens usually show a tabular to prismatic crystals, often as radial aggregates or crusts habit, so train your eye for that shape before scanning the outcrop.